wang-borong/riscv-actions/README.md

 # riscv-gnu-toolchain action

-This repo is used to compile riscv-gnu-toolchain.
+This repo is used to compile [riscv-gnu-toolchain](https://github.com/riscv/riscv-gnu-toolchain).

+It will build either cross-compiler with support:

+* 32-bit and 64-bit
 * newlib and linux

+The multilib compiler will have the prefix riscv64-unknown-elf- or riscv64-unknown-linux-gnu-, but will be able to target both 32-bit and 64-bit systems.
+It will support the most common -march/-mabi options, which can be seen by using the --print-multi-lib flag on either cross-compiler.